ndrean/navbar/README.md

 0. rewrite ALL Material-UI imports to double check impact on bundle size
 1. Optimize images / use Cloudinary API to save images without back-end
-2. Finish CRUD on users with dynamic form
+2. ~~Finish CRUD on users with dynamic form~~
 3. Use Suspense/lazy for code splitting
+4. Facebook login
-4. Compare with React Router for passing props vs Universal Router - Mobx
+5. Compare with React Router for passing props vs Universal Router - Mobx

 ### To view on mobile phone the dev stage